 Step 6 – Inform Potentially Affected Persons and Communities of Project Application (for Non-designated Applications for an Order or Permit)

 After submitting an application for a project that involves constructing or modifying facilities that require an application under the Canadian Energy Regulator Act, a company is expected to notify, as soon as reasonably possible, potentially affected persons and communities that the application has been filed with the CER.
 The notice should indicate that people can raise any project-related concerns with the CER.
-The CER encourages people to submit any concerns about the project as soon as possible by submitting a statement of concern.
+The CER encourages people to submit any concerns about the proposed project as soon as possible by submitting a statement of concern.
 Canadians, including landowners and Indigenous Peoples, who have specific concerns about a company’s proposed project, can submit a statement of concern within 21 days of the application being filed with the CER.
 A statement of concern template is available on the CER website.
 All statements of concern will be fully assessed by the Commission and guide the Commission in planning its assessment process.

-In addition to this notice from companies, the CER will be providing another notice to potentially affected persons and communities for applications for a certificate under sections 183 or 262 of the Canadian Energy Regulator Act.
-In these situations, the Commission will hold public hearings to consider the applications, and the CER will specify the form of this additional notice (for example, a CER hearing order, a CER notice of application) that companies must provide to all potentially affected persons and communities.
+In addition to this notice from companies, the CER will also provide a notice to potentially affected persons and communities for applications for a certificate under sections 183 or 262 of the Canadian Energy Regulator Act.
+In these situations, the Commission will hold public hearings to consider the applications, and the Commission will specify the form of this additional notice (for example, a Commission hearing order) that companies must provide to all potentially affected persons and communities.

 The CER’s regulatory oversight typically spans the entire life of the regulated infrastructure, including a pipeline or a powerline, subject only to any authorities which cede to another regulatory body (i.e., a provincial body).
 Early engagement is just the first of many processes designed to support participation in CER-regulated infrastructure projects.
 Early engagement is followed by the application assessment process, which in turn is followed by open and transparent compliance processes during the construction and operation phases of approved facilities.